Hennessey Venom GT: Venom GT "World's Fastest Edition" (2014)

 The Venom GT "World's Fastest Edition" is a version of the Venom GT coupe limited to 3 units.
 The model commemorates the Venom GT coupe's 0–300 km/h Guinness World Record.

 The vehicle went on sale for US$1.25 million.
 All three units were sold to customers shortly after their production was announced by the manufacturer.

 Venom GT "Final Edition" (2017)

-A single unit of the Venom GT Spyder, called the Final Edition was produced to commemorate the car's six year production run and to mark an end to the production of the Venom GT.
+A single unit of the Venom GT Spyder, called the Final Edition, was produced to commemorate the car's six year production run and to mark an end to the production of the Venom GT.
 The engine output is the same but the curb weight has been decreased by 9 lb.
-The livery of the car is a "Glacier Blue" paint job with double narrow white stripes.
+The car is painted "Glacier Blue" with double narrow white stripes.
 The vehicle was pre-sold for US$1.2 million before its public debut.

 Successor

-The Hennessey Venom GT is succeeded by the Hennessey Venom F5, which was unveiled in November 2017; unlike its predecessor, it is a series production car built completely from the ground up, including chassis and engine.
+The Hennessey Venom GT was succeeded by the Hennessey Venom F5, which was unveiled in November 2017.
+Unlike its predecessor, the Venom F5 is a series production car, built completely from the ground up, including chassis and engine.

-In popular culture

-The Venom GT appears in video games Driveclub, Forza (series), Need for Speed: The Run, Need for Speed Rivals, Need for Speed: Most Wanted (2012 video game) and Asphalt 8: Airborne.